Near Arcadia in Los Angeles County, California — The American West (Pacific Coastal)

 Bottom photo: Richard Conforti and Pack Station co-owner Deb Burgess (middle) accept donations from Arcadia Historical Society’s Carol Libby to help save Adams’ Pack Station store in 2010.

 Erected 2011 by Arcadia Historical Society.
 (Marker Number 7.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Mount Wilson Trail (approx. 2.3 miles away); World’s Largest Blossoming Plant (approx. 2.6 miles away); Michelson Pier on Mount Wilson (approx. 2.8 miles away); Benjamin Davis Wilson (approx. 3 miles away); Harvard’s Mount Wilson Station (approx. 3 miles away); Pacific Electric Railway (approx. 3.7 miles away); Queen Anne Cottage (approx. 4.1 miles away); Santa Anita During World War II (approx. 4.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Mount Wilson Trail (approx. 2.3 miles away); World’s Largest Blossoming Plant (approx. 2.6 miles away); Michelson Pier on Mount Wilson (approx. 2.8 miles away); Benjamin Davis Wilson (approx. 3 miles away); Harvard’s Mount Wilson Station (approx. 3 miles away); Pacific Electric Railway (approx. 3.7 miles away); Arcadia County Park (approx. 3.9 miles away); Queen Anne Cottage (approx. 4.1 miles away).
 Touch for a list and map of all markers in Arcadia.

 More about this marker.
 Located at the end of Chantry Flat Road.
 A National Forest Adventure Pass is required to park in most areas, available at the nearby REI store, $5 per day or $30 per year, and available at the Adams Pack Station General Store, open Fri-Sun 7-5.

 1. Adams Pack Station.
 (Submitted on August 22, 2018.)

 2. Arcadia Historical Society Markers.
 (Submitted on August 22, 2018.)